whatisnuclear/website/reactor_history.md

 alt="Timeline of reactors built by the Atomic Energy Commission during the Power Demonstration Reactor Program" class="img img-fluid center-block" ></a>
-   <caption>The reactors of the 3+ phases of the AEC's Power Demonstration Reactor
+   <figcaption>The reactors of the 3+ phases of the AEC's Power Demonstration Reactor
 Program (PDRP).
 These were funded jointly by the AEC and the commercial partners.
-Note that several of the reactors are what we would consider today exotic.</caption>
+Note that several of the reactors are what we would consider today exotic.</figcaption>
   </figure>